What Causes Pain On Top Of Foot And How to Treat It?

 - Unnecessary pressure on other parts of the body due to limping

-- If you do not treat the pain on the top of your foot, the tendons will remain inflamed.
-You may also notice that the pain forces you to move differently and puts stress on other parts of your body, which can lead to additional health problems.
+- You may also notice that the pain forces you to move differently and puts stress on other parts of your body, which can lead to additional health problems.

 Top of Foot Pain Treatments